 - 1. Select the required Frequency.
 Note that the frequency displayed on the Status box will flash for a few seconds, indicating that the system is out of lock and hast not reached the frequency.
 Once locked, the value will become steady. - 2.
 Select the required Power.
 The system will take some time to ramp the power to the selected value.
 During this time, the value displayed in the Status box will flash. - 3.
 Set the MPX Source parameter.
 This selects the source for the exciter.
-Select Internal if the analog/digital inputs are used. (which are connected to the built-in audio processor) or External if the transmitter is used with an external audio source connected to its MPX BNC input. - 4.
+Select Internal if the analog/digital inputs are used, (which are connected to the built-in audio processor) or External if the transmitter is used with an external audio source connected to its MPX BNC input.
+Select Receiver if the FM receiver is used as the audio source. - 4.
 Select whether you require the unit to send the FSK ID every hour.
 If enabled, enter the FSK ID. - 5.
 If the unit is required to mute the RF output on silence detection, then select set RF Mute on Silence to the amount of time after which the transmitter's output will be muted if the transmitter is transmitting silence.
 (Note that the unit understands silence as a signal that produces less than 30 kHz modulation.
 Look at the Deviation meter "DEV:" on the status box). - 6.
 RF Mute (Manual) must be switched to off (once the unit is set-up) to begin transmission.